bigyanic/Hacktoberfest-Simple-Practice-Programmes/CONTRIBUTING.md

 ## Step 1 : Go through README file

-- There are some coding challanges questions to solve in readme.md
+- There are some coding challenges and questions to solve in readme.md
 - You can go through it and choose the questions you love to solve

 ## Step 2: Choose your language